Disabled Facilities Grants (DFG)

 There are two ways you can apply for a DFG:

-- You can apply directly to the Housing Standards & Adaptations team.
-However, we do recommend that you seek the views of an occupational therapist before you start your application, to ensure that the adaptation you are applying for is considered to be 'necessary and appropriate'.
-Your application must include details of the premises to be adapted, the work to be carried out (including planning permission and building regulations approval if necessary), at least two itemised estimates from contractors, proof of ownership and/or consent of all owners, and details of any fees to be included in the grant.
+- You can apply directly to the Housing Standards and Adaptations team.
+Your application must include details of the premises to be adapted, the work to be carried out (including planning permission and building regulations approval if necessary), at least two itemised quotes from contractors, proof of ownership and/or consent of all owners, and details of any fees to be included in the grant.
 We can provide you with a standard application form.
 Please note that we will still need to consult with an occupational therapist about your needs, and carry out a means test.

-- Staff delivering the Care and Repair service can give you information about the Test of Resources, and give you support with carrying out repairs and adaptations.
+- Staff delivering the Care and Repair service can give you information about the means test, and give you support with carrying out repairs and adaptations.

 - Referral and Advice Team - for an Occupational Therapist assessment - phone 0300 123 5010 option 2.